These 5 Summer Activities Will Keep Your Kids Happy

 Supplies:

-Rinse and dry rocks, then paint and decorate however you like.
-Add googly eyes or make kindness stones to hide around your neighbourhood!
+Rinse and dry the rocks, give them to your kiddos and let them paint and design them however they like.
+If you want to make it a little silly, add googly eyes or if you want to teach a little kindness, make kindness stones to hide around your neighbourhood.

-If you’re looking for even more simple sensory ideas that use everyday materials, I always love the creative and realistic activities shared by Busy Toddler.
+If you’d like even more simple sensory ideas that use everyday materials, I always love the creative and realistic activities shared by Busy Toddler.
 I’ve tried a couple of them myself, and they’ve worked for me.

 Conclusion

 These summer activities double as sensory play, so you can add them to that list too!
 And the best part is that they can be set up with just a few everyday materials.
-All you need is your child’s imagination, a little willingness to join in, and you’ll create fun, hands-on experiences your child will love.
+All you is a little willingness to join in, and you’ll create fun experiences your child will love.

 If this post gave you ideas, share it with a mom who needs some screen-free sanity this summer, and pin this post for your next big idea.